vjekoart/retrovizor/Readme.md

     * Title should transition and become part of the nav, max-width to read exp
     * Try `text-align: justify` for long text?
 Looks good, but should be careful to expand sentences which seem empty.
     * Basic background color, font color, and font family; alongside some basic positioning should be placed in the `index.html` file - for instant brand elements during the initial loading
+* Phase 8: content fine-tune
+    * Go through text articles
+    * Go through code and coding styles
+    * Go through user page
-* Phase 8: run Lighthouse and similar dev tools to ensure website quality
+* Phase 9: run Lighthouse and similar dev tools to ensure website quality
-* Phase 9: final preparations
+* Phase 10: repository preparations
     * Structure and clean `Readme.md`
-    * Adjust dates in text and code articles/content
+* Phase 11: public image
+    * Revise (delete and archive) GitHub repositories
+    * Revise (delete and make private) gist.github
 * PUBLISH
-* Phase 10: cycle of improvements from backlog after first feedback
+* Phase 12: cycle of improvements from backlog after the first feedback

 ### Roadmap stuff (not part of the first version)